HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     - **Word**

-        Selecting the **Word** criterion adds the **Words** field, a text input field where you can enter words that would match the items you want included in your report.
+        Selecting the **Word** criterion adds the **Words** field, a multiple text input field where you can enter words that would match the items you want included in your report.
 Enter a few words (for example, *wps*, *test*) in the **Words** field.
 This searches for words within attributes such as titles, description, name, and keywords.

         ![](../../../../assets/HCL_Content_Reporting_Words_Select.png)